donutrj/verdigris2/content/Rules/Combat.md

 | 65  | Pierced head        | Yes   | Instant                | Dead                                                      |              |
 | 66  | Impaled heart       | Yes   | Instant                | Dead                                                      |              |
 ## Death’s Door
-When a character reaches zero wounds and hit points, they are on Death’s Door.
+When a char acter reaches zero wounds and hit points, they are on Death’s Door.
 Once a minute or on their turn in combat, make a withstand save.
 On a fail, the character is dead.
 ## Weapon Damage
 A [[Arms & Armor#Weapons|weapon’s table entry]] will have a damage and bonus listed.
 When a target is struck, reduce the target’s wounds equal to the damage value + 1 for each SL.